 Don’t forget that accidental release of information is also a way that data gets into the wrong hands.
 Lost and stolen laptops and portable drives are one way.
 A few years ago a field was littered with sensitive and confidential information on dental patients with no real explanation as to how it got there.
 Not so long ago, medical records from a radiology center were found scattered along a freeway when a waste disposal company did not properly follow processes for caring for the documents.

 Even simple mistakes such as a typo in a web address can lead to a serious data breach.
-So take some time to make sure your organization is not the next one in the news headlines putting others’ information at risk for identity theft.
+Take time to make sure your organization is not the next one putting others’ information at risk for identity theft and making headlines.